 Cultivating Future Leaders in Agriculture

 Tomorrow’s agriculture depends on cultivating today’s students.
-The U.S. Department of Agriculture (USDA) is sowing these seeds through the Future Leaders in Agriculture Program, coordinated through USDA’s Office of Partnerships and Public Engagement.
+The U.S. Department of Agriculture (USDA) is sowing these seeds through the Future Leaders in Agriculture Program, coordinated in conjunction with USDA’s Office of Partnerships and Public Engagement.
 Founded in 2007, the program introduces students at land-grant universities and Hispanic-serving institutions to the work of USDA and partner organizations.
-This two-day virtual event will be held in March 2022 in conjunction with participants’ attendance during the USDA’s Agricultural Outlook Forum, which will be held virtually February 24-25, 2022.